impulse-sw/deployer/README.md

 Deployer is a relative simple, yet powerful localhost CI/CD instrument.
 It allows you to:

 - have your own actions and pipelines repositories (`Actions Registry` and `Pipelines Registry`) in a single JSON file
-- create actions and pipelines from TUI or JSON/YAML configuration files
+- create actions and pipelines from TUI or JSON\ configuration files
 - configure actions for specific project
 - check compatibility over actions and projects
 - and share your project build/deploy settings very quickly and without any dependencies.